Many (most?) column subset selection criteria are NP hard for a few columns: Relative Volume

-According to~\cite[Proof of Theorem 4]{CM09}, the instance of X3C is true if and only if there exists a submatrix $\mc_*\in \mathbb{R}^{(3M)\times M}$ with orthonormal columns.
-Lemma~\ref{lem:orth} implies that this is equivalent to $\rvol(\mc_*) = 1$.
+According to~\cite[Proof of Theorem 4]{CM09}, the instance of X3C is true if and only if there exists a submatrix $\mc_*\in \mathbb{R}^{(3M)\times M}$ with orthogonal columns.
+Lemma~\ref{lem:orth} in Section~\ref{s_unitnorm2} implies that this is equivalent to $\rvol(\mc_*) = 1$.
+Due to this equivalence and the structure of~$\ma$, determining whether $\rvol(\mc_*)=1$ simply amounts to finding orthogonal columns based on the sparsity pattern of $\mc_*$.
 Therefore, the instance of X3C is true if and only if $\rvol(\mc_*) = 1$.
 Thus, we have constructed a polynomial time reduction from an NP complete problem, establishing that relative volume maximization is NP hard. \end{proof}